National Legal Systems Governing Shared Oil and Gas Resources

 The acquisition and management of land containing oil and gas deposits, whether privately or publicly owned, as well as land required for ancillary activities of the National Iranian Oil Company, are regulated under Articles 11 through 15 of the National Iranian Oil Company Charter enacted in 1977.

 In countries with centralized ownership systems, such as Iran, France, and many developing nations, oil and gas resources are typically state-owned.
-If oil or gas is discovered beneath privately owned land, landowners are compensated based on the value of the land without considering the discovered mineral deposits.
+If oil or gas is discovered beneath privately owned land, landowners are compensated for the value of the land, not for the mineral deposits.
 The land is then transferred to governmental authorities or designated entities, typically national oil companies.

 Legal Issues Relating to Shared Oil and Gas Reservoirs